Sonoport/sonoport.github.io/_posts/2015-08-25-prototyping-synths-with-AudioKeys.markdown

 gain.connect(context.destination);
 ```

-Finally, we will replace `linearRampToValueAtTime`, with `exponentialRampToValueAtTime`, because the human ear perceives changes in frequency exponentially, unlike changes in amplitude which are perceived linearly.
+Finally, we will replace `linearRampToValueAtTime`, with `exponentialRampToValueAtTime`.
+This ramps up the values exponentially, rather than linearly.

 ```
 filter.frequency.exponentialRampToValueAtTime(550, context.currentTime + 0.8);